 Sleep is an imperative part of health and daytime functioning.
 It is a biological requirement for human life.
 Every human who has ever lived has gone to sleep (nearly) every day of their life.
 This is no accident, but an expression of a complex result of genetics, physiology, and behavior that exists in a social-environmental context.
 The Sleep and Health Research Program aims to better understand how sleep works, how it impacts health, how it is influenced by the world around us, and what we can do to help people get better sleep.
 Click on the links below for more information!

-- Meet Our Team to learn more about Dr. Grandner, the SHRP staff, current students, and see a list of key collaborators at the University of Arizona and other institutions.
+- Meet Our Team Learn more about Dr. Grandner, the SHRP staff, current students, and see a list of key collaborators at the University of Arizona and other institutions.

 - Browse through our many training opportunities for undergraduates, graduate students, interns, postdocs, and professionals looking for continuing education.

 - Get details about our current research projects and funding Browse all of our scientific publications and access downloadable resources